 - Writing, painting or creating in some other way

-On the days when I’m able to stick to my morning routine, my entire day has changed.
+On the days when I’m able to stick to my morning routine, my entire day feels different.
 My head is clear and calm.
-I feel centred and grounded, and not to be distracted by other people’s agendas.
-I have so much more energy, and I am far more focused and productive.
+I feel centred, grounded and undistracted.
+I have so much more energy and I am far more focused and productive.

 My First Hour

 So I try to turn my phone off by 8pm.
 Doesn’t always happen but that is my intention.
 I don’t eat late at night.
-I make sure I get 7-8 hours of restful sleep.
+I make sure I get 7 to 8 hours of restful sleep.
 When in bed I briefly journal on my day, followed by at least half an hour of reading, preferably fiction, to shut down my overactive brain.

 I LOVE quiet morning energy.